-Extended Time for Tests is typically time-and-a-half (1 ½x) and does not apply to take-home tests.
+Extended Time for Tests typically means that students have time-and-a-half (1 ½x) to take an exam.
+This rule does not apply to take-home tests.
 This accommodation refers to timed tests, quizzes, writing in the classroom, timed online, or in another designated location.
-In very rare instances Double Time for Tests (2x) is allowed.
-The student should schedule test AT LEAST 7 BUSINESS DAYS IN ADVANCE or stop by the SVSU DS office and they can show you how to schedule online.
-This allows the office adequate time to secure the test, instructions and assures we have the space for your scheduled request.
-Computers may be used for tests but no internet or phones are allowed during SVSU DS-proctored tests unless directed by the instructor.
-ALL items, coats, phones, book bags, purses and such are checked in prior to entering testing room.
+In very rare instances double time for tests (2x) is allowed.
+Students should schedule their test 24 hours in advance using RegisterBlast.
+Alternatively, students can stop by the Testing Center in Zahnow 308 to get instruction for registering online.
+By registering in advance, the Testing Center will have adequate time to secure the test, get instruction from the faculty member and assures we have the space for your scheduled request.
+Computers may be used for testing, but no internet or phones are allowed during proctored tests unless directed by the instructor.
+Please visit the Testing Center website for testing rules.

 Alternative Testing Methods such as changes in form (essay to multiple choice or vice versa) are generally considered fundamental alterations of a course and are not allowed by SVSU DS.
 Minor changes such as "no Scantron" are allowed but such changes cannot interfere with the content that the instructor is trying to assess.

 Electronic Text/e-Text is available for eligible students.
 The following are the steps for accessing your Electronic Textbooks.